finos/SymphonyElectron/docs/development/DEV_SETUP.md

 ### Unit tests and Code Coverage
 - [Jest framework](http://facebook.github.io/jest/) is used to run tests
 - Use `npm run test:unit` to run unit tests
-- Code coverage reports are placed in [coverage](../../out/coverage) directory
+- Code coverage reports are captured under [coverage](../../out/coverage)
-- To check the test run report, see the [dist](../../out) directory
+- To check the test run report, see the [out](../../out) directory
 - See the [tests](./tests) directory to find all the unit tests

 ### Spectron Tests